Laurie E. Paarlberg – Texas A&M University

 Shanna Pearson-Merkowitz – University of Rhode Island

 Shanna Pearson-Merkowitz is an associate professor at the University of Rhode Island.
 Her academic work has been published in the Journal of Politics, the American Journal of Political Science, State Politics and Policy Quarterly, and elsewhere.
-Prior to entering academia, she worked in state and local government and electoral campaigns.
+Prior to entering academia, she worked in state and local government.

 David Pedulla – Stanford University